-This dinner is absolutely easy to prepare and quite open to let your imagination go wild and creative.
+This dinner is absolutely easy to prepare and quite open to letting your imagination go wild and creative.
 Nuts, sliced pears can be added.
 Or dried cranberries or raisins.
-I used blue cheese because I love it and always have some in the refrigerator drawer, however some shaved pecorino would be wonderful with it also.
+I used blue cheese because I love it and always have some in the refrigerator drawer, however, some shaved pecorino would be wonderful with it also.

 Par-boiling the potatoes will help you on cutting time on the cooking process.

-Vinaigrette takes less then 2 minutes to assemble and can be refrigerated up to a week.
+Vinaigrette takes less than 2 minutes to assemble and can be refrigerated for up to a week.

 Do not rely on my pictures, which are far from giving credit to the great flavor of the dish.

 Pork Chops and Roasted Potatoes with Red Wine Honey Mustard Vinaigrette

 Amount Per Serving

 % Daily Value*

 Vitamin A 2080IU42%